24 hr Rescue Hotline:

 2) Ending and preventing the suffering of a casualty when the above is not feasible, such as a road casualty badger with severe internal injuries that will not recover.

-These figures exclude casualties that were either not found or deemed not in need of rescue.
+These figures exclude casualties that were either not found, or died before rescuers arrived on site.

 Join the Wildlife Rescue Mission Today!